swarch-2f-rootly/2f/Prototype_4/README.md

    The browser (client) requests resources from the frontend (server) via HTTP.
 This ensures separation between presentation and business logic.

 2. **Microservices Architecture**
    The backend is decomposed into a set of fine-grained, independently deployable services.
 Each service is responsible for a specific business capability (e.g., authentication, user management, analytics).
-This approach promotes scalability, resilience, and technological flexibility, as each service can be developed, deployed, and scaled independently.
+This approach promotes scalability, resilience, and technological flexibility, as each service is developed, deployed, and scaled independently.
 Communication between services is handled via well-defined APIs (REST/GraphQL) and asynchronous messaging (Kafka).

 ### Architectural Patterns